OniSensei/Gotcha/README.md

    11. Select 'general' channel in discord

+   12. Close gotcha bot and re-open it

-   12. Press 'Start' button on 'Home' tab
+   13. Press 'Start' button on 'Home' tab

    ### Important notes; Please use discord on your primary monitor if you use more than one monitor.
 If this bot stops tracking levels or evolutions or encounters then you will need new screen shots.
 To test your pokemon screen shots use the 'Image tester' in advanced settings. ###